jenkinsci/venafi-codesigning-plugin/README.md

  * TLS Protect Datacenter (formerly known as Trust Protection Platform) 20.2 or later.
  * Venafi CodeSign Protect client tools 20.2 or later.

+::warning:: If you are upgrading to version 1.2.1, don´t forget to reconfigure your credentials.

+## Role strategy integration

+In shared environments you may want to protect your code signing credentials and ensure nobody can use these credentials.
+By default, Jenkins `System` level credentials are available for every job to consume, which can raise a non-desirable situation.
+We support using `Folder` level credentials, but do require an additional plugin like the [Role-based Authorization Strategy](https://plugins.jenkins.io/role-strategy/).
+Leveraging the `Role-based Authorization` you can easily protect your code signing credentials.

 ## Client tools installation caveats

 The Venafi CodeSign Protect client tools manual for Java, may instruct you to register its PKCS11 security provider inside `java.security`. **Do not do this**, because it may prevent Jenkins, or a Jenkins slave agent, from starting.